 Yes, there will be a fee to obtain a hardship license and reinstate your driving privileges.
 The fees for hardship licenses depend largely on the reason for your suspension.
 These fees may include, but are not limited to:

 - SR22 (high risk) insurance, liability insurance

-The best way to make sure you cover all of your bases and meet the requirements for obtaining your hardship license is to hire an experienced attorney.
-Michael J. Vergis has years of experience helping clients in Louisiana fight their DWI cases.
+The best way to make sure you cover all of your bases and meet the requirements for obtaining your hardship license is to hire an experienced hardship license lawyer.
+Michael J. Vergis has years of experience helping clients in Northwest Louisiana fight their DWI cases and license suspension.
 Don’t end up stuck without a license.
 Call (318) 698-3724 for more information about your hardship license application.

 Who is Ineligible for Hardship Licenses?

 Currently, only holders of Class D and E licenses are eligible for hardship licenses.
 Commercial license holders are not.
 They may, however, petition for their license to be downgraded to a Class D or E license if they are otherwise eligible.
 In this case, they may receive approval for driving a non-commercial vehicle.
 Additionally, if someone has a suspended license from a state other than Louisiana and relocates here, they cannot receive a hardship driver’s license.